PavanRangani/docs/docs/prd/tasks/tasks.md

   > One recurring tasks has two instances.
 One in Open tab and one in Upcoming tab.
 Name of this task is `Task1`.
   >
   > - If user rename the task to `Task2`, both instances will be updated with new name `Task2`
-  >
-  > - If user updates the RACI role, both instances will be updated with new RACI roles
+  >- If user updates the RACI role, both instances will be updated with new RACI roles
-  >
   > - If user updates the Due date, only Upcoming instance will be updated.
 Open instance won't be updated.
-  > - Here User won't be able to update Repeats on
+  >- Here User won't be able to update Repeats on
+  > - Here done task will not be update.

 ### UX Rules